ZupIT/beagle-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ## Proposal

 <!--
-     Briefly but precisely describe what you would like Beagle to be able to do.
+     Briefly but precisely describe what you would like to be able to do.

      Consider attaching images showing what you are imagining.